There is good news about life after age 50:

 My mind feels calmer at this age.

-My life feels more meaningful to me, and so as I undertook my lifestyle improvements after age 50, I chose to see it as just more adventure on the journey (I never, ever thought of it as a diet).
+My life feels more meaningful to me, so as I undertook my lifestyle improvements after age 50, I saw it more as an adventure instead of as “dieting.”

 Yes, you can lose belly fat after age 50.
-Here I am doing a Pilates workout – age 56 – knee raises using parallel bars (the Pilates trapeze table).
-Abdominal exercises help trim my waistline and keep my core muscles firm; however, what has been more helpful to me for losing belly fat, has been eating an anti-inflammatory diet – a freshly made green smoothie each day and avoiding grains, dairy, and sugar.
-Less fruit, too.
+Here I am doing a Pilates workout – age 58 – knee raises using parallel bars (the Pilates trapeze table).
+Abdominal exercises help trim my waistline and keep my core muscles firm.
+However, eating an anti-inflammatory diet – a freshly made green smoothie each day and avoiding grains, dairy, and sugar- has been more helpful to me in losing belly fat.
+(Less fruit, too.)

-- What action steps do this article inspire in you to complete?
+• What action steps does this article inspire you to complete?

 Lose Belly Fat After 50